Special 75th Anniversary Project - IRI 2038 Futures Study

 - Cities become the major political force in countries due to their embrace of smart technologies to manage transportation, energy, and waste.
 They grab natural resources through giant public/private partnerships and grow into city-states.
 Technology and connectivity make distance irrelevant at last, restoring some balance to individuals and enabling scientists to do and teach at the level of entire corporations or universities of the past.
 Click video image to play

 At the IRI Future Summit in November 2013, innovation leaders from some of today’s largest industrial organizations worked through a series of backcasting workshops, in which the above scenarios were presented.
 They were asked to focus on several major implications each scenario implied about the world in 2038 and then work backwards in various yearly increments to answer the question, “What should my organization have accomplished by [year xxxx] in order to prepare for this future?”.
-The results of the backcasting for each of the scenarios are being summarized in our blog, Flashpoint, and will be posted here as they appear in the blog.

 Africa Leapfrogs Developed Countries Backcasting Summary